UoMEsports/DiscordBot/README.md

-# EsportsBot
+# DiscordBot

-A discord bot written in python using discord.py for the University of Manchester Esports Society to automate member role assignment.
-More functionality TBD.
+A discord bot written in python using discord.py for the University of Manchester Esports Society, originally to automate member role assignment.
+Now handles strikes and announcing streams.